ace7806/ParkAdventures/README.md

 This demo web app was made to complete Capital One's software engineering Summit Code Challenge and more will be added later

-check it the owrking demo right here: https://ace7806.github.io/ParkAdventures/
+check it the working demo right here: https://ace7806.github.io/ParkAdventures/

 <p align="right">(<a href="#top">back to top</a>)</p>